CavernCrawlers/CavernCrawlers.github.io/Encounters.md

 ### Common Actions
 Almost anything is possible during an encounter but below are a few of the most likely possibilities.
 - **Combat:** If at least one side decides to attack, proceed with the [Combat](Combat.md) rules.
-- **Evasion:** If one party decides to flee and the other pursue, proceed to the Evasion rules.
+- **Evasion:** If one party decides to flee and the other pursue, proceed to either the [Dungeon Evasion](Dungeoneering.md#evasion-and-pursuit) or [Wilderness Evasion](WildernessExploration.md#evasion-and-pursuit) rules as appropriate.
 - **Parley:** If both side decide to talk, role-play out the negotiations.